-Explore the legendary Pyramids of Giza, see King Tutankhamun's famous gold mask and uncover the secrets of the mighty pharaohs at tomb-strewn Valley of the Kings.
-There is time to sail the Nile by traditional felucca sailboat and immerse yourself in the Nubian culture of Aswan on this exciting, and our most popular tour of Egypt.
+Explore the legendary Pyramids of Giza, see King Tutankhamun's famous gold mask and uncover the secrets of the mighty pharaohs at tomb-strewn, Valley of the Kings.
+Immerse yourself in the Nubian culture of Aswan and enjoy downtime sailing the Nile by traditional felucca our most popular tour of Egypt.

 Choose to travel by felucca or Nile river cruiser

 On this tour you have the option of a 2 night stay onboard a traditional felucca sail boat or 3 nights onboard a 5 star Nile Cruiser.
 The details of both are noted in our itinerary.
 If choosing to travel by 5 star Nile Cruiser, please select the 'Cruise Upgrade Prices & Dates' for costs.

 Friday.
 Welcome to Egypt!
 On arrival at the airport you’ll be transferred to our hotel.
 Enjoy the rest of today at leisure, or those arriving early may wish to book our Backstreets of Cairo tour which visits lesser known highlights of the capital including Tahrir Square, the hub of the 2011 Egyptian Revolution.

 You may also extend your stay in Cairo with our pre or post tour Alexandria Day Trip.